Eaglw/Chemical_Engineering/Rheology/Stress tensor.md

 - $T$ is the *stress tensor* in $\frac{N}{m^{2}}$
 - $A$ is the area of the contact surface
-- $n$ is the normal unit vector to the surface, pointing *outwards* of the element considered
+- $n$ is the normal unit vector to the surface, pointing *outwards* of the element considered With this choice of normal vector, *tractions come out as positive [[Rheology/Stress|stresses]] while compressions are negative*, which is the convention usually adopted in rheology.
+(Fluid dynamics uses the opposite one.)

 ## Components of the stress tensor
 --- start-multi-column: